domanisamuel/uliza-api/README.md

 # uliza-api
 uliza is a stack overflow-like platform for questions and answers

-- A `post` can either be a question or an answer, what differentiates them are `tags`
 #### posts endpoints
 | Action| Endpoint | Functionality |
 |----------|----------|---------------|